-Newark Clergy Sexual Abuse Lawyer
+Newark Clergy Sexual Abuse Attorneys

 Many parishioners in the Archdiocese of Newark look to the Roman Catholic Church for guidance on their spiritual journey, seeking instruction by revered religious leaders.
 The congregation shares their belief in God through the Holy Communion and reads passages in the Bible to strengthen their faith.

 Sadly, clergy abuse in New Jersey dioceses and the archdiocese continues to be a severe problem that has harmed parishioners and outsiders for decades.

 Church leaders in the United States have stonewalled law enforcement investigating allegations of sexual abuse.
 Without a quick response by detectives, young adults and children are not protected from the actions of predatory priests.

 Many Cardinals, Bishops, Parish pastors, and other members of the clergy have turned a blind eye to the problem.
 Only a few religious leaders have taken appropriate measures after hearing accusers alleging that the priest assaulted innocent victims.